 I have had so many that it might take a while to reply to them all so I thought I’d round up the main posts I’ve written and put them here:

 I’ve written quite a few posts on different issues to do with home educating.
-Here are a few you might find interesting or useful:
+Here are a few you might find useful:

-If you have any questions that aren’t covered please let me know either in the comments below (you need to sign up to be a member of the site which you can do here) or by emailing firstname.lastname@example.org.
+If you have any questions that aren’t covered please let me know either in the comments below or by emailing email@example.com.
 We might not know the answers to your questions ourselves but we’ll try to find someone who can help you.

 Finally, here is a response I sent to someone asking about home educating earlier today which I think sums up the feelings of many home educators: